 One of our learning goals was to bring in community resources to further our understanding of energy basics.
-Our first resource, Dan Whisler, BTU Crew Energy Education Consultant, spoke to us about the use of a kilowatt hour, the importance of renewable energy, and the basics to begin building and designing a wind turbine for the KidWind challenge.
+Our first resource, Dan Whisler, BTU Crew Energy Education Consultant, spoke to us about the unit of a kilowatt hour, importance of renewable energy, and the basics to begin building and designing a wind turbine for the KidWind Challenge.
 Dan was a great resource to understanding why we need to study energy!

-Understanding the need and use of non-renewable energy is just as valuable to understanding energy basics.
+Understanding the implications of non-renewable energy is just as valuable to understanding energy basics.
 Warren Martin, a Kansas-Strong Petro education consultant, presented valuable information about the use of fossil fuels in our society.
 We were "wowed" by how much our developed nation relies on Petroleum!